muldjord/occurity/README.md

 * physDistance=310 <-- The distance from the monitor to the patient in centimeters.
 * physHeight=281 <-- The physical height of the actual screen area in millimeters.
 Be aware that this is ONLY the area where actual pixels are present on the screen.
 You should NOT include the plastic bezel.
 * chartsXml="charts.xml" <-- Allows you to override the default xml file that defines the charts.
 Default is 'charts.xml'.
-* fontDir="your/font/folder" <-- Defines the font folder to load chart fonts from.
-Defaults is './fonts'
+* optotypesDir="your/optotypes/folder" <-- Defines the optotypes folder to load chart optotypes from.
+Default is './optotypes'
 * redValue=210 <-- Sets the red color value or SVG charts.
 To make this work, the initial red color of the SVG elements has to be '#d20000'.
 * greenValue=210 <-- Sets the green color value or SVG charts.
 To make this work, the initial green color of the SVG elements has to be '#00d200'.
 * sizeResetTime=240 <-- After this many seconds of inactivity, the charts will reset back to the initial size as set in charts.xml.